 Mobile home insurance, or manufactured home insurance, is insurance that covers any dwelling that falls under the manufactured home definition.
-These homes are typically built on a metal frame, are delivered in one piece and always have a HUD label.
+These homes always have a HUD label and are typically built on a metal frame and delivered in one piece.

 Mobile home insurance is considered the equivalent of homeowner’s insurance for owners of manufactured homes.
-In 2018, the medium price of a manufactured home was $87,100 compared to $225,700 for a standard home.
+In 2018, the median price of a manufactured home was $87,100 compared to $225,700 for a standard home.
 While these homes are typically cheaper to buy, it’s still important to have a mobile home insurance policy in place.
 After all, many people don’t have $87,100 in their bank account to replace their home in the event it is destroyed.
-That’s what mobile home insurance is for.

 What does mobile home insurance cover?

-- Dwelling coverage: This coverage is for the actual mobile or manufactured dwelling as well as other permanent structures on the property.
+- Dwelling coverage: This coverage is for the dwelling and other permanent structures on the property.
 In other words, any damage done to your home or other structures on the property (like a deck, garage or shed) that is a covered peril is covered under your dwelling coverage.